mnrkbys/fjta/README.md

 ## Limitations

-This tool is still under development, so some filesystem information may not be available for analysis.
+- FJTA is still under development, so some filesystem information may not be available for analysis.
 Additionally, the output format is subject to change.
+- FJTA only supports RAW disk images.
+- FJTA only supports EXT4 and XFS version 5 (inode version 3).
+- Only EXT4 journals stored with "data=ordered" are supported.
+- External journals are not supported.

 ## Author